Passlens

 Create Your Passport Photo

 Passlens is local by default.
-If you choose the optional server path for heavier processing, the image is used only for that request and then cleared.
+If you choose the optional enhanced path for heavier processing, the image is used only for that request and then cleared.

 Representative sources